Sale and Purchase

 - Each house is safely demolished, the waste removed and land remediated.

-- To determine the market value of a remediated block, the LDA uses qualified, independent valuers in accordance with existing LDA policies and practices.
+- To determine the market value of a remediated block, the Suburban Land Agency uses qualified, independent valuers in accordance with existing policies and practices.

 - The market valuation is used to set the price for remediated blocks offered to First Right Holders or on the open market.